FRC-Team-1405/2024Robot/README.md

+# TODO
+- Verify wheel diameter is 4in
+- look into raw absolute encoder value potentially wrapping

 # Yet Another Generic Swerve Library (YAGSL) Example project

 YAGSL is intended to be an easy implementation of a generic swerve drive that should work for most